Last Updated on 07/21/2021

 Praiano often gets overlooked for more well known towns along the coast like Amalfi or Positano, but if you want to enjoy the area with less crowds Praiano might be the perfect alternative for you.
 A few weeks ago, my long-time friend and college roommate invited me to join her on the Amalfi Coast.
 She was visiting with her mom and sister, and I jumped at the chance for a quick girls trip to the town of Praiano.
-In this quick Praiano travel guide, I’ll let you in on where to eat, where to stay and what to do in this charming coastal town.
+In this quick Praiano travel guide, I’ll share where to eat, where to stay and what to do in this charming coastal town.

 Where to stay in Praiano

-Her family rented a beautiful apartment (on Airbnb or Booking.com) and the view was incredible!
+Her family rented this beautiful apartment and the views were incredible!
 We passed many hours sitting on the balcony, having eggs in the morning and wine in the evening.
 It’s a two bedroom flat so it could comfortably sleep two couples.
 The apartment is centrally located and easy to get around the town.

 Thing to See and Do in Praiano